tatumamckinnis/Markov/README.md

 Note that by default (to avoid compiler errors in the starter code), `MarkovTest` is testing the `BaseMarkov` implementation.
 When you are ready to test your `HashMarkov` implementation, you will want to change which model is created in the `getModel` method of `MarkovTest` at the position shown in the screenshow below (if the image does not render for you, you can find them in the `figures` folder).

 <details>
-<summary>Expand here for screenshot of getModel in MarkovTest</summary>
+<summary>Expand here for a screenshot of getModel in MarkovTest</summary>

 <div align="center">
   <img width="400" height="200" src="figures/markovTest.png">